Avuris/Avuris/README.md

-- 👋 Hi, I’m @Avuris
+- 👋 Hi, I’m Wesley
-- 👀 I’m interested in ... learning as much as possible in this space
+- 👀 I’m interested in ... learning anything and everything
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+C# and other .NET tools
-- 💞️ I’m looking to collaborate on ... nothing yet, too new
 - 📫 How to reach me ...
+Avuris#1004 on Discord

 <!---
 Avuris/Avuris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.